Where will your journey take the world?

 As you meet unique people across this landscape, you’ll learn to see everything differently.

 Include everyone in the journey.

-Your base camp may be family or may be friends, and it may not look anything like your classmate’s or roommate’s.
-That’s why UAF provides students — and all their base camp people — with what’s needed for success.
+Not everyone’s support system looks the same.
+Yours may be family or friends.
+It may not look anything like your classmate’s support system either, and that’s OK.
+That’s why UAF provides students — and their support systems — with what’s needed for success.

 What — and who — we’re made of

 make up the Fairbanks campus

 Wilderness surrounds Fairbanks, yet highways, airlines, fiber and satellites firmly connect it to the world.
 So you can attend and earn your degree online from anywhere.